Yellow perch: Diet

+Predators

-Their microhabitat is usually along the shore among reeds and aquatic weeds, docks, and other structures.
-They are most dense within aquatic vegetation, since they naturally school, but also prefer small, weed-filled water bodies with muck, gravel, or sand bottoms.
-They are less abundant in deep and clear open water or unproductive lakes.
-Within rivers, they only frequent pools, slack water, and moderately vegetated habitat.
-They frequent inshore surface waters during the summer.
-Almost every cool- to warm-water predatory fish species, such as northern pike, muskellunge, bass, sunfish, crappie, walleye, trout, and even other yellow perch, are predators of the yellow perch.
-They are the primary prey for walleye Sander vitreus, and they consume 58% of the age zero and 47% of the age one yellow perch in northern lakes.
-However, in shallow natural lakes, largemouth bass Micropterus salmoides may be most influential in structuring the quality of yellow perch populations.
-In Nebraska's Sandhill lakes, the mean weight and quality of yellow perch is not related to invertebrate abundance, but is related to the abundance of largemouth bass.
-The three primary factors influencing quality panfish populations are predators, prey, and the environment.
+Almost every cool- to warm-water predatory fish species, such as northern pike, muskellunge, bass, sunfish, crappie, walleye, trout and even other yellow perch, are predators of the yellow perch.
+They are the primary prey for walleye (Sander vitreus), who consume 58% of the age-zero and 47% of the age-one yellow perch in northern lakes.
+However, in shallow natural lakes, largemouth bass (Micropterus salmoides) may be most influential in structuring the quality of yellow perch populations.
+In Nebraska's Sandhill lakes, the mean weight and quality of yellow perch is not related to invertebrate abundance, but is related to the abundance of largemouth bass (the three primary factors influencing quality panfish populations are predators, prey and the environment).
+Yellow perch are effective at seasonally escaping predation by lake trout and other native coldwater predators during summer, perhaps due to the high thermal tolerance of yellow perch.

-In eastern North America, yellow perch are an extremely important food source for birds such as double-crested cormorants.
-The cormorants specifically target yellow perch as primary prey.
-Other birds also prey on them, such as eagles, herring gulls, hawks, diving ducks, kingfishers, herons, mergansers, loons, and white pelicans.
+In eastern North America, yellow perch are an extremely important food source for water birds such as double-crested cormorants, who specifically target yellow perch as primary prey.
+Other birds such as eagles, hawks, herring gulls, diving ducks, kingfishers, herons, mergansers, loons and white pelicans, also prey on them.
 High estimates show that cormorants were capable of consuming 29% of the age-three perch population.
-Yellow perch are effective at escaping predation seasonally by lake trout and other native fishes during summer, perhaps due to the high thermal tolerance of yellow perch.

-Perch are commonly active during the day and inactive at night except during spawning, when they are active both day and night.
-Perch are most often found in schools.
-Their vision is necessary for schooling and the schools break up at dusk and reform at dawn.
-The schools typically contain 50 to 200 fish, and are arranged by age and size in a spindle shape.
-Younger perch tend to school more than older and larger fish, which occasionally travel alone, and males and females often form separate schools.
-Some perch are migratory, but only in a short and local form.
-They also have been observed leading a semianadromous life.
-Yellow perch do not accelerate quickly and are relatively poor swimmers.
-The fastest recorded speed for a school was 54 cm/s (12.08 mph), with individual fish swimming at less than half that speed.